-Subpart C - - Reduction in Fossil Fuel-generated Energy Consumption

-[Reserved]
+9. The heading for part 435 is revised to read as set forth below:

-PART 435 -- Energy Efficiency, sustainable design, and Fossil Fuel Energy Reduction Standards for New Federal Low-Rise Residential Buildings
+PART 435 -- Energy Efficiency Standards for the design and construction of New Federal Low-Rise Residential Buildings

-9. The authority citation for part 435 continues to read as follows:
+10. The authority citation for part 435 continues to read as follows: